How to Configure a Firebase Cloud Messaging Key & Why You Should Use FCM API Key

 We are a believer in Transparency, at PushEngage.
 We wrote an article about how to achieve full vendor portability with Web Push Notifications here.
 For Push Notification to work, it needs the GCM key.

 In order for you to export your subscribers successfully and to use them through another API, you will need to configure PushEngage (or for that matter any provider) with your own Firebase Cloud Messaging Sender Id.
 We wrote about this in our FAQ as well.
-Google/Firebase Cloud Messaging is a service that enables developers to send push notification messages between client browser and serve them.
+Google/Firebase Cloud Messaging is a service that enables developers to send push notification messages between the client browser and serve them.

 Note: This is a critical setting, so please make sure you make this in an email account that you or your company owns.